timtakcs/Toylang/README.md

 ```

 ```

 <h3>Features</h3>
-- This language is weakly typed as it takes advantage of Python's single type.
+- This language is dynamically typed as it takes advantage of Python's single type.
 In the future I plan to make it strongly typed to perform semantic analysis and          various optimizations.

 - It has garbage collection for local function variables.